Master of International Business

 Quantitative Methods STEM-Designated Program

-Advance your career with the Quantitative Methods (QM) track of our Master of International Business (MIB) degree program.
-Tailored for those aspiring to master their quantitative skills, this STEM-designated curriculum seamlessly integrates with the MIB core curriculum, providing a focused track for those interested in data analytics, finance, economics, or consulting.
+Tailored for those aspiring to master their quantitative skills, a STEM-designated program is designed for those interested in data analytics, finance, economics, or consulting.

 - Rigorous curriculum offering a diverse array of electives such as artificial intelligence, geospatial modeling, and international finance

-- Career acceleration grants offered to all accepted MIB students
+- Career acceleration grants are offered to accepted in-person business students

-The Fletcher School at Tufts University is one of America’s most reputable graduate schools for international business.
+The Fletcher School at Tufts University is one of America’s most reputable graduate schools uniquely offering interdisciplinary international affairs, business, and law degrees.

 A History of Excellence